Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Related Work

 Another point of debate has been to establish which \emph{liability framework} is the most appropriate for AI systems.
-The main issue is to decide whether to apply a standard of care (negligence-based) or a standard of safety (defect-based).
-As discussed in \cite{Vladeck2014}, and unlikely as it may seem, this issue was addressed by a court over six decades ago (in 1957) concerning a car accident due to one pedestrian (the claimant) crossing inappropriately.
+One of the first questions was to decide whether to apply a standard of care (negligence-based) or a standard of safety (defect-based).
+As discussed by \citeA{Vladeck2014}, and unlikely as it may seem, this issue was addressed by a court over six decades ago (in 1957, based on US tort law) concerning a car accident due to one pedestrian (the claimant) crossing inappropriately.
 In its analysis, the court argued that the driver, however efficient, is not a mechanical robot capable of avoiding an accident in such circumstances.
 Implicitly, the court argued that an autonomous vehicle must operate according to a safety standard.
-As explained further in \cite{Vladeck2014}, in modern product liability law, such a standard would likely be set on a risk-utility basis (strict liability).
+As explained further by \citeA{Vladeck2014}, in modern product liability law, such a standard would likely be set on a risk-utility basis (strict liability).
 In the past, claims related to product failures were initially handled under negligence theories, largely because the focus was on the conduct of humans, not the performance of machines.
 However, as negligence claims related to product failures became more difficult to prove, strict liability principles took root to govern product liability cases, especially in the case of complex and highly autonomous products such as modern AI systems.